Our Review of Kelly Simmons’ ‘Home Jobs Now’

 Quick Summary of Home Jobs Now

-Pros: The pros here include the remote possibility that you might learn how to insert a link code into a page.
+The Good: The pros here include the remote possibility that you might learn how to insert a link code into a page.
 Click and paste.
 That's what you'll be paying $97 to learn.

-Cons: The cons here are many, including the fact that link posting alone is not going to make you money online.
+The Bad: The cons here are many, including the fact that link posting alone is not going to make you money online.
 You could have your ads and sites shut down because link posting on its own is considered spamming.
 Also, you don't know who the creators of the 'Home Jobs Now' program are, so if they shut down the website, you have no way of getting your money back.

-Our Recommendation: If you really want to learn about and understand affiliate marketing, there are plenty of paid and free resources that are available online and that will actually help you become an affiliate marketer.
+The Bottom Line: If you really want to learn about and understand affiliate marketing, there are plenty of paid and free resources that are available online and that will actually help you become an affiliate marketer.

 If you’ve ever considered working from home, you’ve probably performed an online search using keywords such as ‘work at home jobs’ or ‘home jobs for students.’
 More than likely, you’ve come across the following work-at-home opportunity called ‘Home Jobs Now.’